cixcell/DinoAR/README.md

 # DinoAR
- unity project using an AR dinosaur you control with a bt game controller
+ unity project using an AR dinosaur in vuforia you control with a mini bluetooth game controller